Submit YourArticle to ArcUser Magazine

 - At the end of the article, please include the sentence, "For more information, contact" followed by the names, titles, affiliations, and contact information for one or more of the authors.
 Please see a copy of ArcUser for examples.

-- Send a list of the illustrations that will accompany the article and include a brief caption for each illustration.
+- Send a list of the graphics that will accompany the article and include a brief caption for each graphic.

 Monica Pratt, ArcUser Editor